0907ka/tenopyData/README.md

 For questions parsing the data, please reach out to Dorit Aviv.

-This data contains heat flux data from the Tenopy experiments as time series data.
+This data contains heat flux and survey data from the Tenopy experiments as time series data.